Skip to content Skip to footer

 Sara Gaqa

-Sara Gaqa was born in Germany in 1980 and is of both German and Iranian heritage.
-Her childhood was shaped by living between these two cultures, offering her a broad perspective on identity and instilling a strong sense of global belonging.
-From an early age, she was drawn to art and design, spending much of her time drawing and painting.
-At the age of 14, she began painting on canvas—an artistic practice that has remained central to her life ever since.
+Sara Gaqa was born in Germany in 1980 and is of German and Iranian heritage.
+Growing up between these cultures shaped her perspective on identity and global belonging.
+Drawn to art from an early age, she began painting on canvas at 14, a practice that remains central to her life.

-In 2000, Sara Gaqa chose to pursue a path in the natural sciences rather than formally studying art.
-She earned a Master’s degree in Biology in 2006.
-Gaqa views art and science as deeply interconnected disciplines, both rooted in observation, curiosity, and a desire to understand the world—science through objective analysis, and art through emotional and visual expression.
+In 2000, she pursued the natural sciences, earning a master’s degree in biology in 2006.
+Gaqa sees art and science as interconnected, both rooted in observation, curiosity, and the desire to understand the world.

-While traveling through South Africa in 2006, Sara Gaqa met her husband.
-Two years later, she relocated to Cape Town, where they now live with their daughter in Hout Bay.
-Leaving her scientific career behind, she embraced her long-standing passion for art and began working as a full-time artist.
-Today, Sara Gaqa exhibits her work both in South Africa and internationally.
+While travelling in South Africa in 2006, she met her husband and relocated to Cape Town two years later, where they now live with their daughter in Hout Bay.
+Leaving her scientific career behind, she embraced full-time art and exhibits both locally and internationally.

-Sara Gaqa has exhibited her work widely, including at ART Innsbruck, an art fair in Austria, as well as numerous exhibitions across South Africa and Europe.
-She is an integral part of The Travelling Art Gallery, through which she has participated in exhibitions in Hamburg, Frankfurt, Stuttgart, Ludwigshafen, Munich, Kassel, and Palma de Mallorca.
+Gaqa has exhibited widely, including ART Innsbruck, and across South Africa, Europe, and the US.
+She is part of The Travelling Art Gallery, with exhibitions in Hamburg, Frankfurt, Stuttgart, Ludwigshafen, Munich, Kassel, Palma de Mallorca, London, and New York.

-In South Africa, Sara Gaqa is exclusively represented by The Artists Gallery.
+In South Africa, she is exclusively represented by The Artists Gallery.

 Opening Hours: